julius-speech/julius/doc/Normalize.md

 ### Using static mean/variance

 You may want to use a static mean and variance unchanged for all frames.
-The static CMN can be peformed by setting option [-cmnstatic](https://github.com/julius-speech/julius/blob/master/doc/Options.md#-cmnstatic) together with [-cmnload](https://github.com/julius-speech/julius/blob/master/doc/Options.md#-cmnload-file).
+The static CMN can be performed by setting option [-cmnstatic](https://github.com/julius-speech/julius/blob/master/doc/Options.md#-cmnstatic) together with [-cmnload](https://github.com/julius-speech/julius/blob/master/doc/Options.md#-cmnload-file).
 In that case, at both stream processing and buffered processing, the given mean and variance will be applied for all input frames.

 ## Frequency warping